 If you are not custom to stand in front of a camera, no matter how much you spruce yourself and get ready for the big day, the thought of standing in front of a camera can still be very stressful.
-Whether you think yourself as photogenic or not, the following tips will show you some incredibly simple ways to get the most out of your photos.
+Whether you think of yourself as photogenic or not, the following tips will show you some incredibly simple ways to get the most out of your photos.

 Fill at ease with your photographer